Stress: The Fundamentals And How You May Help Relieve It

 If you’re concerned about your stress levels, make an appointment with your health professional to discuss possible coping strategies.

 During your appointment, you may find it useful to discuss the following tips to relieve stress:

 Have you ever noticed you have a spring in your step after exercising?
 Physical activity can prompt the release of hormones such as endorphins, which act to relieve stress (11).

-Stress may also lead to muscle tension, and so regular exercise may be helpful for relieving it and its associated discomfort (11).
+Stress may also lead to muscle tension, and so regular exercise may be helpful for relieving this and its associated discomfort (11).

 As a rule of thumb, it’s recommended that we’re active for at least 30 minutes a day, five times per week.
 This is an opportunity to not only maintain your fitness levels, but to also help you unwind (8).